Helicopters Won’t Just Drop Like a Rock if the Engine Dies, They are Actually Designed to Be Able to Land Safely This Way

 - The longest recorded autorotation was achieved in 1972 by Jean Boulet who was attempting to set an altitude record in a helicopter, which he did and which still stands today.
 He managed to make it up to 40,814 ft. when his engine died due to the extreme cold (−63°C).
 He then autorotated his way all the way to a nice safe landing.

 - There is actually a type of one seat, personal ultralight helicopter designed to fly using an autorotating main blade all the time.
 This helicopter has an engine mounted on the back with a propeller, just like a regular airplane with a rear engine.
 On top is a free-spinning rotor attached to no power source, positioned at a “pitched-forward” angle.
-They then take off much like a regular airplane, though usually not requiring nearly as much runway as the wind generated just from the rear engine is near enough to get the top autorotating blade to spin fast enough take off.
+These craft take off much like a regular airplane, though usually not requiring nearly as much runway as the wind generated just from the rear engine is near enough to get the top autorotating blade to spin fast enough take off.
 (I’ve personally seen one at an airshow take off near straight up with a head wind aiding it a little).
 If the rear engine dies in these, they can be safely landed via the same autorotation method used in normal helicopters.

 |Share the Knowledge!|